Team-Redefined/.github/profile/README.md

-## Team Redefined

-What is Team Redefined?
+## What is Team Redefined?

 Team Redefined is an organization put together by friends with the goal of making quality programs / games / mods / other types of materials programming related.
 Expect much more in the future!

+## How can I be updated?

+You can follow us on our youtube channel for updates --> https://youtube.com/@tr-official08?feature=shared

+## Is Team Redefined only doing games?

+No!
+There can be times where we do animations for fun!